-The AFE5807 has options to adjust power consumption and meet different noise performances.
+The AFE5808 has options to adjust power consumption and meet different noise performances.
 This feature would be useful for portable systems operated by batteries when low power is more desired.
-Please refer to characteristics information listed in the table of electrical characteristics as well as the typical characteristic plots.
-Under the default register setting, the AFE5807 is configured as low power operation for both TGC and CW modes.
+See the characteristics information listed in the table of electrical characteristics as well as the typical characteristic plots.